 Brazil has been reported to have one of the highest rates of domestic violence, especially since the lockdown.
 Rio government figures insinuate that every 2 minutes, a woman is violated.

-During the one month lockdown in Houston, Texas, a group of women availed themselves to victims who needed help, by dressing in denim for easy identification.
+According to Texas News, during the one month lockdown in Houston, Texas, a group of women availed themselves to victims who needed help, by dressing in denim for easy identification.
 Women in all the above mentioned locations, have come together to render help to these trapped victims via food deliveries, and regular visits.

 For more info CLICK